primer/react/contributor-docs/adrs/adr-008-experimental-components.md

 #### Other options considered

-1. Experimental components should live in [github/github/modules/react-shared](https://github.com/github/github/tree/master/app/assets/modules/react-shared)
+1. The code for experimental components should live in [github/github/modules/react-shared](https://github.com/github/github/tree/master/app/assets/modules/react-shared) and published to npm as `@github/react-shared`

    The monolith already has a place where reusable react components live, however these cannot be shared by react projects outside the monolith.

    We can publish "react-shared" as a npm package but that would introduce additional work for non-monolith projects and components built within the context of the monolith might not work in other projects without making them more flexible.

-2. Experimental components should live in a new repository `github/react-shared` or `github/primer-react-candidates` instead of `primer/react-candidates`
+2. The code for experimental components should live in a new repository `github/react-shared` or `github/primer-react-candidates` instead of `primer/react-candidates`

    This is not a bad option, it helps in sharing components between projects outside of monolith as well and the ownership and responsibility of maintenance is shared by multiple teams.

    While primer would be one of the teams maintaining this repository, the lack of a primary "owner" might mean that this repository only gets additions and the maintenance of components gets neglected.

+3. The code for experimental components should live in [github.com/primer/react](http://github.com/primer/react), but published to multiple npm packages, which would result in less maintenance overhead by keeping all components in one repository.
+However, this might make it harder to enforce different dev conventions/processes and code ownership for experimental vs non-experimental components.